epomatti/servicebus-postman-collection/README.md

 Steps to setup the Postman client:

-1. Create an App Registration on Azure AD with a client secret.
+1. Create an App Registration on Azure AD with a client secret + Service Principal
 2. Create a Service Principal for the App Registration.
 3. Assign the desired Service Bus RBAC to the Service Principal.
 4. Configure the Postman collection to connect to Azure AD and Service Bus.

-### 1 - Create the App Registration:
+### 1 - Create the App Registration

 ```sh
 # Create a new App Registration on Azure AD (ex: postman-servicebus-dev)